 Marketing Plan - You need to create a marketing plan before you start posting on social media.
 Your execution should be to only ever achieve the goals you set out on this plan.
 What do you want to achieve commercially?
 What do you want people to know about your brand and how can you create a true emotional connection with your customers so that they buy into you?
 You also need to think about who you’re targeting, Where are they?
 What do they think of you?
 What do they want from you and where is their attention focused most of the time so that you can always market to them there?

-Wider Digital Marketing - People make the mistake of focusing on social media when there is a whole digital world out there including your website, search marketing (SEO and PPC), AdWords, retargeting, local listings, the space you take up on the search pages (see how much room Nike or Amazon take up on the first page of Google if you search for them), Email/CRM, Apps and more.
-Researching all of your options is basic housekeeping and I would suggest you focus on this before solely homing in on social media.
+3. Wider Digital Marketing - People make the mistake of focusing on social media when there is a whole digital world out there including your website, search marketing (SEO and PPC), AdWords, retargeting, local listings, the space you take up on the search pages (see how much room Nike or Amazon take up on the first page of Google if you search for them), Email/CRM, Apps and more.
+Researching all of your options is basic housekeeping and I’d suggest you focus on this before solely honing in on social media.

-Create a Calendar - Making your content calendar is a big task and you will need to spend proper time creating it.
-You should have a master marketing plan which will show you what content you want to push and when, as after all, social media is just another amplification channel.
-You want to break your social media channel monthly plan into days and then into 6 x 4-hour periods.
+5. Create a Calendar - Firstly, create a master marketing plan.
+This should show you what content you want to push and when, as after all, social media is just another amplification channel.
+Then, you want to break your social media channel monthly plan into days and 6 x 4-hour periods.
 It’s good to test what periods work best for engagement for you.
 For hospitality, 11-2 pm (lunchtime) on Friday and Saturday seem to work best, however, this may be a different story for you.

 Creating Content – These are the five skills required to create thumb-stopping content:

-Let the data guide you as it will never lie.
+Let the data guide you.
 Hooking up your social media data to your EPOS, Wi-Fi provider and CRM/email system provider is what will help you win.
-Here is what to focus on eternally for social media success:
+Here’s what to focus on when your social media posts succeed:

 - What was your message?

-I hope that this quick guide to how to get the best out of social media really helps your brand expand.
-It may seem a big leap of faith to put this much time and investment into digital, but recent events have only further emphasised customer’s reliance on digital resources and the increased time spent on phones and social media - so it is always best to fish where the fish are swimming.
+I hope this quick guide on how to get the best out of social media really helps your brand expand.
+It may seem a big leap of faith to put this much time and investment into digital, but recent events have only further emphasised customer’s reliance on digital resources and the increased time spent on phones and social media - so it’s always best to fish where the fish are swimming.
 Good luck!

 Five Key Takeaways

-- Don’t target everyone but define your brand and the value of the total market - segment it and decide who you will target specifically
+- Don’t target everyone.
+Define your brand and the value of the total market - segment it and decide who you will target specifically

 - Write a social media strategy to determine what it will take for you to deliver it